zhenalexfan/MarkdownHan/README.md

 ## Why M↓漢?

-As many discussions on the Chinese writing system have pointed out, currently, most digital writing and typography tools do not have a great support for Chinese.
-The CSS typography framework [Han.css](https://hanzi.pro/) by [Yijun CHEN](https://www.thetype.com/author/ethantw/) has a great number of features for Chinese *typography* on the web.
-Inspired by this project, I noticed that Markdown, the tool I use the most for *writing*, however, do not support structurally writing [ruby annotations](https://www.w3.org/International/articles/ruby/markup.en) — [while this feature has also been requested](https://discourse.gohugo.io/t/using-furigana-ruby-with-markdown/15156) — thus I decided to create an extension to the Markdown syntax.
+As many discussions on the Chinese (or East Asia) writing systems have pointed out, currently, most digital *writing* and *typography* tools do not have a great support for features needed in Chinese writing.
+The CSS typography framework [Han.css](https://hanzi.pro/) by [Yijun CHEN](https://www.thetype.com/author/ethantw/) has a great number of features for Chinese and Japanese *typography* on the web.
+Inspired by this project, I noticed that Markdown, the tool I use the most for *writing*, however, do not support structurally writing [ruby annotations](https://www.w3.org/International/articles/ruby/markup.en) — [while this feature has also been requested](https://discourse.gohugo.io/t/using-furigana-ruby-with-markdown/15156) — thus decided to create an extension to the Markdown syntax.

 ## What is new in M↓漢?